-2022 HEALTHCARE PROPERTY AND CASUALTY INSURANCE MARKET RATE FORECAST
+2022 PROPERTY AND CASUALTY INSURANCE MARKET RATE FORECAST

-To start this letter on a positive note, we could see rate flattening and possibly decreases in some property and casualty lines in 2022.
-And, to rip the Band-Aid off early, medical professional liability (MPL) is still projecting a 5-15% rate increase but we may start seeing flat renewals for some (more below).
+To start on a positive note, we could see rate flattening and possibly decreases in some property and casualty lines in 2022.
 The word used too often in the insurance industry at the moment when talking rate is "deceleration"-a way of saying rates are still going up but not as fast as before.
 The deceleration we are seeing is a result of improved underwriting profitability in some lines and new entrants into the insurance marketplace increasing capacity and competition.